City-of-Helsinki/yjdh/backend/kesaseteli/README.md

 Cleans up draft employer applications and expired youth applications.

-By default, this command complies with the information management plan and does not remove any applications newer than 5 years (their age must be over 5 years).
+By default, this command complies with the information management plan and does not remove any applications newer than 5 years (their age must be at least 5 years old, which includes records at the 5-year cutoff matching `created_at__lte` semantics).
 You can bypass this restriction using the `--ignore-5-years-restriction` flag.

 Note: Although youth applications expire in a much shorter time (defined by `NEXT_PUBLIC_ACTIVATION_LINK_EXPIRATION_SECONDS` / activation link expiration), by default they will still be kept for 5 years before being purged.
 The `--ignore-5-years-restriction` flag can be used to bypass this retention period and immediately purge youth applications as soon as they expire.